 On your desktop, hover over the message you’d like to the share and click the Share message…icon on the right.

-Add a note, if you'd like, and use the drop-down menu to choose where you'd like to share the message.
+Use the drop-down menu to choose where you'd like to share the message, and add a note if you'd like.

 Click Share to see the message expand.